 If you rely on your phone for work or school projects and communication, you’ll definitely want to consider staying put on Android Pie.

-There are some benefits to installing Android Q right now, but most users are better off on official software.
-Google will improve Android Q over time so it might be worth it to wait a few more weeks for a new beta.
+There are some benefits to installing Android Q right now, especially because Android Q beta 6 is a release candidate, but most users are still better off on official software.

-As we push away from the third Android Q beta update’s release, you’ll want to monitor feedback from Android Q users.
+As we push away from the release, you’ll want to monitor feedback from Android Q users.
 We’re seeing feedback emerge on social media sites like Twitter and YouTube.

 We’re also seeing feedback on Google’s Pixel Help Forums, XDA-Developers, and Android-centric forums like Android Central Forums.